Yassine-jarir/RAOUF-ECOMMERCE-/README.md

 # About the project

-This is a minimalist e-commerce website built with React and CSS.
+This is a minimalist e-commerce website built with React and sass.
 This website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products

 👉 Live Demo :[Ecommerce Demo](https://raouf-ecommerce.vercel.app/)